 InterStim® is used for patients with overactive bladder, a condition that’s accompanied by frequent and often uncontrollable urges to urinate, even when the bladder contains very little urine.
 This condition occurs as a result of damage or injury to the nerves that control bladder function and communicate the urge response to the brain.
 The InterStim® device works by regulating nerve stimulation so the brain does not misinterpret the signals that trigger the bladder to contract.
 InterStim® is associated with high levels of success in people with overactive bladder as well as those with fecal incontinence where nerves are involved.

 Those are just two of the possible treatments for urinary incontinence; there are many more, including medication and physical therapy.
 November is National Bladder Health Awareness Month.
 If you’re suffering from incontinence, now is a great time to get started on treatment.
-Call us at (800) 771-1953 to schedule your appointment today.
+Call us at (800) 771-1953 to schedule your appointment today in Middle Tennessee.